jimg72/jimg72.github.io/_posts/2026-09-15-frozen-tundra-week-1.md

 It's Week 1.
 Nobody has a dynasty, nobody has a meaningful streak, and nobody gets to say “I've been telling you all year.”
 You have been telling us for approximately one weekend.
 Sit down, preferably somewhere Hilton hasn't already stored 30 points.

-*Scoring desk: Hilton's confirmed final score is 148.7, making Thomas's winning margin 6.2.
-Individual player figures come from the earlier screenshots.
-Hilton's hypothetical lineup totals below carry forward the extra point, assuming it belongs to a player retained in those lineups; the exact totals depend on which player was adjusted.
-Either featured substitution still wins comfortably.*

 <!--more-->

 ## 📊 THE SCOREBOARD